Solar-network/docs/docs/exchanges/node-installation/baremetal-instructions.md

 ### 2. Add a New User and Add to the Sudo Group

-It is best to create a specific ARK-related user, which can later own the required databases as well.
+It is best to create a specific SXP-related user, which can later own the required databases as well.

 ```bash
 # add 'solar' user